George Feher: Academic career

 After completing his PhD, he worked as a physicist at Bell Laboratories and Columbia University.
 In 1960, he became a professor of physics at University of California San Diego.
-Since then, he has been a professor at UCSD.
 Feher died in 2017, aged 93.

 Research

 His main research was to uncover the basic mechanisms for how plants and bacteria use photosynthesis to convert light into chemical energy.
+In 1971, Feher's laboratory and Roderick Clayton's laboratory independently purified minimal bacterial photosynthetic reaction center preparations from Rhodobacter sphaeroides.

-His contributions to science were the development of spectroscopic tools and their applications, in particular, to problems in biochemistry and biophysics.
+Feher's main contributions to science were the development of spectroscopic tools and their applications, in particular, to problems in biochemistry and biophysics.
 He was the first to develop a form of double-frequency spectroscopy, Electron nuclear double resonance (ENDOR), for which he chose a name reminiscent of the biblical witch of Endor.
 This was the forerunner of many other double-resonance methods.

 Wolf Prize

 In 2006/07, he was awarded the Wolf Prize in Chemistry along with Ada Yonath of Weizmann Institute of Science in Rehovot, Israel for "ingenious structural discoveries of the ribosomal machinery of peptide-bond formation and the light-driven primary processes in photosynthesis".